cjekel/cjekel.github.io/_posts/2017-04-01-Fit-a-piecewise-linear-function-to-data.md

 description: A Python library to fit continuous piecewise linear functions to data was created.
 This library allows for the user to specify the desired number of line segments when fitting piecewise linear functions.
 keywords: [piecewise linear fit, continuous piecewise fit, piece-wise linear fit, Python piecwise linear fit, how to fit a piecewise linear function Python]
 ---
+*Edit* 2018-04-08 Major update to pwlf.
+Read [this](http://jekel.me/2018/Continous-piecewise-linear-regression/).
+The code in this post has been changed to reflect the new naming convention.

 *Edit* 2017-11-03 Now you can install with pip!

 ##  Abstract